mohammed0xff/micro-instagram/Version_3.0_Kubernetes_Integration/README-2.md

 # How to use Kubernetes?
-To use k8s we need to tell it what state we need our application in
+To use k8s we need to specify to it the desired state for our application to run at.

 ### an example on a "state"
 Imaine we have two services :